 Should I Try Intermittent Fasting Before Trying Another Diet?

-No matter how good any particular diet sounds, it won’t work well unless you stick to its strict guidelines.
+No matter how good any diet sounds, it won’t work well unless you adhere to its strict guidelines.
 By contrast, intermittent fasting doesn’t require counting calories or measuring portions.
 Instead, it focuses solely on timing meal times.
 Therefore, it’s easy enough to incorporate into your lifestyle.

 Do You Have To Be A Vegan Or Vegetarian For The Rest Of Your Life If You Start Following An Intermittent Failing Regimen?

 Not necessarily.
 There are plenty of healthy vegan diets available today.
-However, if you want to ensure that you get all of the nutrients necessary to maintain optimal health, then sticking with a vegetarian diet may be better suited for you.
+However, if you want to ensure that you get all the nutrients necessary to maintain optimal health, then a vegetarian diet may be better suited for you.

 Does Intermittent Fasting Require Special Equipment?